PranayKr/Self-Driving-Car-Projects/README.md

   e) Navigate to the CarND-LaneLines-P1/ folder

-     Before running code in a notebook, change the kernel to match the sdcnd environment by using the drop-down Kernel menu.
+     Before running code in the notebook (P1.ipynb), change the kernel to match the sdcnd environment by using the drop-down Kernel menu.